openshift-labs/cloud-native-katacoda/scenarios/getting-started/02-create-project.md

 and limits on resources, etc).
 Projects act as a wrapper around all the application services and endpoints you (or your teams) are using for your work.

-For this lab, let's create a project that you will use in the following labs for deploying your applications.
+For this scenario, let's create a project that you will use in the following scenarios for deploying your applications.